nikextens/AzureML_Capstone/starter_file/README.md

 ![plot](https://github.com/nikextens/AzureML_Capstone/blob/master/starter_file/Screenshots/deployment_healthy.PNG)
 Both figures also show that the service is healthy and that the model can be used.

-In a next step, I used to two illustrative data sets to actually test the model endpoint via SDK.
+In a next step, I used two illustrative data sets to actually test the model endpoint via SDK.
 To do so, I built a data set containing two potential observations:
 ```
 data = {"data":
         [